 According to yoga, ‘breath’ is also mentioned as ‘prana,’ the driving life force after all energy that manages our life.
-Therefore, breathing appropriately is necessary for any form of yoga since, if not done perfectly, it may get stuck in the body and percolate massive pain in your body.
-Therefore here in this blogs we are sharing few Yoga Asanas For Healthy Lungs.
+Therefore, breathing appropriately is necessary for any form of yoga since, if not done perfectly.
+It may get stuck in the body and percolate massive pain in your body.
+Therefore here in this blog, we share a few Yoga Asanas For Healthy Lungs.

 Introduction

 Yoga combines physical postures and proper breathing practices that help the body and mind maintain balance.
 Strengthening the lungs is of supreme significance, now more than ever.
-Apart from rehearsing social distancing and upholding good hygiene, it is also essential to keep the lungs healthy to prevent infection.
+Apart from rehearsing social distancing and upholding good hygiene, keeping the lungs healthy is essential to prevent infection.
 Moreover, excess inactivity of the particles in the lungs and respiratory tract can make the body a breeding ground for possible pathogens.
 Therefore, it is best to perform yoga asanas as it helps break down mucous in the lungs and expel it from the body.

 Yogasanas, which affect abdominal, thoracic, and clavicular breathing, help attain control of the breath, rectify breathing habits, and increase oxygen intake.
 The asanas, whether standing, sitting, or lying, boost the back, thigh, and stomach muscles.
 It also increases oxygenation and lung capacity.
 If practiced regularly, the yoga poses help in refining breathing by lengthening the inhalation and exhalation process.
 In addition, it improves the lung muscles and helps treat various respiratory disorders like cough and cold, sinus, asthma, and many more problems without medications.